 them and discuss the application that was submitted.
 Mayor Teague noted that he

-and Mayor Pro Tem Salih could be present for the discussion.
+and Mayor Pro Tern Salih could be present for the discussion.
 Councilors supported

 staff reaching out to the organization.
 City Attorney Goers provided additional